 What skincare routine should I follow?

-- Cleansing your skin – wash your face maximum twice a day with your hands, using a foaming cleanser that contains salicylic acid or glycolic acid.
-It is important to avoid washing too many times or vigorous scrubbing of your skin or using loofah/washcloth/wet wipes as it can make the skin dry, sore and even lead to dark marks and scars.
+- Cleansing your skin – wash your face a maximum of twice a day with your hands, using a foaming cleanser that contains salicylic acid or glycolic acid.
+It is important to avoid washing too many times or vigorous scrubbing of your skin or using loofah/washcloth/wet wipes as it can make the skin dry, sore, and even lead to dark marks and scars.
 If your skin is sensitive or you have started prescription treatments, then use a mild and gentle cleanser.

 - Moisturisers – avoid greasy creams, oils, or heavy makeup.
 Oil-free, non-comedogenic moisturisers are available (will be written on the label).
 The EFFACLOR range by La-Roche Posay has acne friendly products.

 - Sun protection – dark marks left from acne can get darker and last longer without sun protection.
 However, it is prudent to use non-comedogenic sunscreen.
 Again the Anthelios range from La-Roche Posay has acne friendly products.
 A small degree of morning sunshine is helpful for Vitamin D production.

 More do’s and don’ts and myth busters in my next blog!

 How can acne be treated?

 Acne takes months to respond to treatment, so compliance and patience are key!

 The first step is the treatment of the spots themselves; the sooner you start the better!
 As it reduces the risk of scarring and dark marks.
 This can be achieved by: